 Data Controllers are mandated by the Jamaica Data Protection Act to maintain updated records of processing activities under their authority and thus squarely placing the onus of proving compliance on Data Controllers.
-In fact, these responsibilities can

-be seen as a three-fold mission: Upholding
+In fact, these responsibilities can be seen as a three-fold mission: Upholding the Rights of Data Subjects and proving ongoing compliance through registration with The Office of the Information Commissioner.

-Data Protection Standards, respecting

-the Rights of Data Subjects and

-proving ongoing compliance

-through registration with The

-Office of the Information

-Commissioner.